Tension as gunmen kill one, injure others in Ebonyi

 “We sighted them going into the villages armed with pump-action rifles in the company of police men and soldiers.
 We were wondering what the problem was this time around.

-Sources said a moving MAC truck belonging to the former council chairman, which was diverted by the men, was still missing.
+Sources said a moving MAC truck belonging to the former council Chairman, which was diverted by the thugs, was still missing.

-There has been tension in the community since last month after some attacks by suspected political thugs which saw one person killed and property worth millions of naira destroyed.
+There has been tension in the community since last month after some attacks by suspected political thugs, which also claimed a life, and properties worth millions of naira were destroyed.

-A former Chairman of the local government and former House of Assembly member, Dr. Eni Chima and his younger brother, Chima Chima, escaped death during the attack with the SUV car of the politician riddled with bullets.
+A former Chairman of the local government and a former member of the House of Assembly, Dr. Eni Uduma Chima and his younger brother, Chima Uduma Chima, escaped death during the attack with the SUV car of the politician, which was shattered with bullets.

-The brothers were subsequently banished for seven years by some members of the community on the allegation of promoting communal war.
+Eni and the younger brother were pronounced banished by some members of the community for seven years, a few weeks after the incident.

+The duo was accused of promoting communal war by those who banished them.

-The banishment which caused tension in the community, was heightened following the latest killing of another person.
+The banishment, which caused tension in the community, was heightened following the current killing of another person.

 Disclaimer